 The IAU 100km World Championships have been held most years since 1987.
 The 30th event was held in Croatia in 2018.
-Now a biennial event, the 2020 Championships were due to be held in Winschoten in the Netherlands in September but have been cancelled due to the coronavirus pandemic.
+Now a biennial event, the 2020 Championships were due to be held in Winschoten in the Netherlands in September but were cancelled due to the coronavirus pandemic.

 British women have been very successful at the IAU 100km World Championships, winning 15 individual medals and six team medals.
 Read more about the other British competitors here: British women’s success at the 100km World Championships.

-Read about some of the other races that Eleanor Robinson chose as her top ten performances:
+Read about the other races that Eleanor Robinson chose as her top ten performances:

 Interviews with Eleanor Robinson, June 2018 and May 2019.